0x50B/0x50B.github.io/_posts/2023-07-28-xpp-review.md

 ## Conclusion
 As a seasoned X++ developer with 13 years of experience, I must admit that the language's limitations and debugging challenges have been quite the journey.
 Despite the pain, I find myself drawn to the unique capabilities of X++, especially its ORM capabilities using select statements on data objects.

+Also, expecting new developer to learn this language and it's limitation, is kind of a deterrence for fresh programmers.
+Why would one want to learn this programming language, when there are better and more convenient languages?

 However, I can't help but dream of a new language, let's call it X#, which combines the latest features of C# with the strengths of X++.
 Such a language would undoubtedly bring a new level of convenience and efficiency to X++ development while preserving its special qualities.